 Marriage is greatly valued in Namibia, and for many parents, marriage is among their most important aspirations for their children.
 Much of a person's social standing is based on marriage.
 The legal age for marriage with parental consent is 18.
 Rural women might marry younger than age 18, but most people wait at least until the age of 30 to marry.
-Same-sex marriages cannot be legally performed in Namibia.
+Sexual relations between same-sex partners are illegal.